mskelton/togglr/ARCHITECTURE.md

 with goroutines that allows us to perform efficient processing of incoming requests.

-Togglr uses MongoDB for data storage which is highly scalable and efficient for data reads.
-On top of MonoDB, Redis is used for caching flag states and variations to cache flag variations for fast reads.
+Togglr uses Postgres with a Redis caching layer on top for storing flag states and variations for super fast reading of flags.